bauyrzhanospan/cleverest_debugger/README.md

 ## Usage

-1. Import debug from cleverest_debugger library: `from cleverest_debugger import debug`
+1. Import debug from clevdebug library: `from clevdebug import debug`
 2. Add `@debug` decorator to the function or method: `@debug`
 3. Run the script.